keu/docs/guides/kubepod-operator.md

 f.close()
 ```

-Lastly the `load_data` task pulls the XCom returned from the `transform` task and prints it to the console.
+The `load_data` task pulls the XCom returned from the `transform` task and prints it to the console.

-Below you can find the full DAG code.
-Remember to turn on `do_xcom_push` only if you have created the `airflow/xcom/return.json` within the Docker container run by the KubernetesPodOperator.
-Otherwise, the task will fail.
+The full DAG code is provided in the following example.
+To avoid task failure, turn on `do_xcom_push` after you create the `airflow/xcom/return.json` within the Docker container run by the KubernetesPodOperator.

 ```python